AD-Vega/rtl-power-fftw/doc/rtl_power_fftw.1.md

 :   RTL-SDR device index of the device used for the measurement.

 `-f` <Hz|Hz:Hz>,  `--freq` <Hz|Hz:Hz>
 :   Center frequency of the receiver or the frequency range to scan.
 A number can be followed by a `k`, `M` or `G` multiplier, meaning that the frequency is expressed in kilohertz, megahertz or gigahertz.
+Frequency range consists of lower and upper bound, separated with colon.

 `-g` <1/10th of dB>,  `--gain` <1/10th of dB>
 :   Receiver gain, expressed in tenths of a decibel (e.g., 100 means 10 dB).